 Hampton Roads Orthopaedic & Sports Medicine is pleased to offer Stem Cell Therapy to Hampton Roads residents.
-Drs.
-Jeremy Hoff and Kinjal Sohagia are offering these state-of-the-art regenerative therapies, which include Adipose Stem Cell Therapy and Platelet-Rich Plasma Therapy (PRP).
+Kinjal Sohagia is offering these state-of-the-art regenerative therapies, which include Adipose Stem Cell Therapy and Platelet-Rich Plasma Therapy (PRP).
 Undergoing stem cell therapy can lead to diminished pain and physical limitations without the need for joint replacements and other invasive surgeries.

 There has been a proliferation in the field of “regenerative medicine” which refers to the use of stem cells (often in conjunction with surgical procedures) to repair and regenerate damaged musculoskeletal tissues.
 Many prestigious orthopedic practices, including the Emory University sports medicine department, have begun to routinely incorporate stem cell therapy into their treatment protocols.
 The use of stem cells is a natural, less invasive alternative to the surgical treatment of painful musculoskeletal conditions.
 HROSM is pleased to be able to offer this amazing service.